-No. We are simply here to answer your questions and provide support as needed.
-If you are looking for a new doctor or additional treatment options, our nurses will be happy to assist you with getting an appointment and transferring your medical records (some restrictions may apply).
+No. We’re simply here to answer questions and provide support.
+If you are looking for a new doctor or

-Does it matter what insurance I have to call the help line?
+Does it matter who my insurance provider is to use the help line?

-If you are experiencing life-threatening symptoms like chest pain or shortness of breath, go to your nearest emergency room or call 911.
+If you’re experiencing life-threatening symptoms, like chest pain or shortness of breath, call 911 or visit your nearest emergency room immediately.

 The AHN Cancer Help Line does not replace a physician’s care, and callers will be referred back to their oncologist whenever appropriate.
 AHN Cancer Help Line nurses do not make diagnoses or deliver prognoses.
 For current AHN patients, this service is provided in addition to the AHN Cancer Institute Navigation Program.